way-cooler/way-cooler/README.md

 ```

 You can try it out while running in an X environment, or switch to a TTY and run it as a standalone

-# Controls
+# Init File

-This alpha version currently supports these hardcoded controls:
+All keyboard shortcuts (except the command to exit Way Cooler) are configurable through the init file.
+The recommended strategy is to copy `config/init.lua` to `$HOME/.config/way-cooler/init.lua` and edit from there.
+The default keybindings are:

-- `Alt+Enter` Launches a terminal defined by the `WAYLAND_TERMINAL` environment variable -
+- `Alt+Enter` Launches a terminal defined by the `way_cooler.terminal`
-if unset this defaults to `weston-terminal` which will require installing `weston`
 - `Alt+d` Opens `dmenu` to launch a program
 - `Alt+p` Sends expressions to be executed directly by the Lua thread
 - `Alt+Shift+Esc` Closes Way Cooler
 - `Alt+v` Makes a new sub-container with a vertical layout
 - `Alt+h` Makes a new sub-container with a horizontal layout
-- `Alt+<arrow-key>` Switches focus to a window in that direction]
+- `Alt+<arrow-key>` Switches focus to a window in that direction
 - `Alt+<number-key>` Switches the current workspace
 - `Alt+shift+<number-key>` Moves the focused container to another workspace

 # Contributing
-If you would like to contribute code, please feel free to fork and branch off of `development` and submit a pull request.
+If you would like to contribute code, please feel free to fork and branch off of `master` and submit a pull request.

 If you find bugs or have questions about the code, please [submit an issue] or ping us on gitter.